 The tech tool needed at this stage is one that allows the entire closing process to be managed in one place.
 As soon as the sales rep clicks to indicate that a sale has been made, it should trigger an automatic process that includes letting all relevant internal parties know so that they can get involved.
 Communication with the customer to finalize the contract and product delivery should also be as automated (yet personalized) as possible.
 If the closing process does not run smoothly, the customer could still back out so this is a crucial step.

 VoiceSpin Brings it All Together

 When setting up your sales tech stack, the most important thing is to make sure that all platforms can integrate smoothly together as well as with any other existing tools that you have.
-The sales process is made up of a number of steps, but you and your sales agents need to move seamlessly from one to the next.
-The tech stack needs to facilitate that or it isn’t doing its job.
+The sales process is made up of a number of steps, but you and your sales team need to move seamlessly from one to the next.
+The sales tools need to facilitate that or it isn’t doing their job.

 Improve Your Sales Team with a Comprehensive Sales Tech Stack